SFTtech/openage/doc/nyan/engine_types.md

 	# Everything that needs to be animated inherits from this class.

 	image : file # one picture that contains all frames.

+AnimatedBuilding(Building, Animation):
+	# Used for buildings that consist of a static frame and an animation on top.

+	animation : orderedset(file)

 Ability(): # WIP
 	# Every unit (WIP: or even buildings, see 'CarryAbility',castles... ), that can do something, has an 'Ability'.